typefacedesign/document-driven-typedesign/UserJourney.md

 ### View (Any time after testing)

 * Chris wants to View the results of a test for a Font Family he completed a few days ago
-* Chris clicks on the "Test" button on his dashboard
-* Chris is asked to choose which Font Family he wants to Test
-* Chris chooses a Font Family that is 100% test complete
+* Chris selects 1 Font Families (see above) that is 100% test complete
+* Chris clicks on the "Test" button and is taken away from the dashboard
 * Chris is presented with a summary for each section highlighting any issues or comments relating to questions raised during testing

-### Share
+### Download

 * Chris is viewing the results of a Test he has completed for a Font Family
-* Chris wants to Share these results
+* Chris wants to Download these results, to save them for later or to share with a colleague
-* Chris clicks on the "Share Results" button and is asked to enter the email address(s) of the recipient(s) as well an optional note
+* Chris clicks on the "Download Results" button
-* Chris clicks on the "Share" button
-* Chris is shown a confirmation message
-* Chris can Undo this
+* Chris is told he will be given a download HTML file, which he can share like any other file (such as attaching to an email address)
+* Chris's browser is sent a downloaded HTML file object, which he is asked to Save or Ignore in the normal way

 ------

 ## Unanswered Questions

-*Q: Are the sections defined in the Test scenario all relevant for the purposes of Testing?
+**Q: Are the sections defined in the Test scenario all relevant for the purposes of Testing?
 Some of them seem like they would be better suited purely in the Preview scenario.
-Looking through the DDT document I just want to make sure the list of sections we've defined match the list of parameters mentioned as outlined:*
+Looking through the DDT document I just want to make sure the list of sections we've defined match the list of parameters mentioned as outlined:**

-* *fit of typeset text within the brief*
-* *key dimensions within the body*
-* *stroke thickness range*
-* *balance of key strokes and space within and between letters*
-* *stroke modulation*
-* *in/out stroke recipes*
-* *alignments in H and V axis*
-* *transitions between letter elements*
-* *relating of inner and outer strokes*
-* *letter shapes within key patterns*
-* *integration of exceptions*
+A: DC reworked the preview scenario to be core to the dashboard.
+The sections are fine, they will be defined by the power users of the application (who will edit its source code.)
+I guess we should have a small number of user stories for such a persona, Pablo, who has his own HTML+CSS test document segments he has organized into series with Q&As, reads the developer documentation, and adds them.

+**Q: Other things to go into a question's interface: Tips?
+Examples?
+Highlighting of what to look at?**

+A:

 ------

 ## Answered Questions

-*Q: Can a user group uploaded fonts into sets? i.e. all of the individual Roboto family fonts in a “Roboto” folder.*
+**Q: Can a user group uploaded fonts into sets? i.e. all of the individual Roboto family fonts in a “Roboto” folder.**

-> A: Yes.
+A: Yes.
 Within 'Font Family Uploading', add the ability to group fonts, and in other sections, allow testing groups.
 Essentially font on its own is a font set with 1 member (DC)

-*Q: Do we need to have User Accounts (Sign Up and Sign In) – just trying to think of how we store the progress of a user as they go through testing as well as previously uploaded fonts, etc or are we happy to store all of this on the client side?*
+**Q: Do we need to have User Accounts (Sign Up and Sign In) – just trying to think of how we store the progress of a user as they go through testing as well as previously uploaded fonts, etc or are we happy to store all of this on the client side?**

-> A: We store the progress all client side, such as with [localStorage](http://www.html5rocks.com/en/features/storage) or similar (DC)
+A: We store the progress all client side, such as with [localStorage](http://www.html5rocks.com/en/features/storage) or similar (DC)

-*Q: Should a user be able to repeat a test?*
+**Q: Should a user be able to repeat a test?**

-> A: Yes.
+A: Yes.
 (DC)

-*Q: Should a user be able to skip a question entirely?*
+**Q: Should a user be able to skip a question entirely?**

-> A: Yes.
+A: Yes.
 (DC)

-*Q: Should a user be able to skip a section entirely? i.e. Hinting or Kern*
+**Q: Should a user be able to skip a section entirely? i.e. Hinting or Kern**

-> A: Yes; both skip and exclude.
+A: Yes; both skip and exclude.
 (DC)

-*Q: Should the test be linear and start at the first section or can a user choose where to start and the order they want to complete the other sections in?*
+**Q: Should the test be linear and start at the first section or can a user choose where to start and the order they want to complete the other sections in?**

-> A: There should be a default linear path, so Dave can just go answer, answer, answer and hammer on it until all the tests are done; and Chris should be able to load a font and navigate to specific questions to inform his design process.
+A: There should be a default linear path, so Dave can just go answer, answer, answer and hammer on it until all the tests are done; and Chris should be able to load a font and navigate to specific questions to inform his design process.
 (DC)

-*Q: What are the questions for every section and segment?
-This will be vital to know to ensure the interface is optimally designed.*
+**Q: What are the questions for every section and segment?
+This will be vital to know to ensure the interface is optimally designed.**

-> A: I hope to get this ready for July 1.
+A: I hope to get this ready for July 1.
 (DC)

-*Q: If a user is testing a font and wants to switch to a different font, what happens if they are at different stages of testing for the 2 fonts? i.e. they are testing the Hinting section on Font 1 but are on the Kern section on Font 2.
-I would recommend that when switching fonts it simply takes them to the next section for that font they haven’t completed testing for, unless they have 100% completed testing in which case take them to the Results page for that font.*
+**Q: If a user is testing a font and wants to switch to a different font, what happens if they are at different stages of testing for the 2 fonts? i.e. they are testing the Hinting section on Font 1 but are on the Kern section on Font 2.
+I would recommend that when switching fonts it simply takes them to the next section for that font they haven’t completed testing for, unless they have 100% completed testing in which case take them to the Results page for that font.**

-> A: I think your recommendation is good.
+A: I think your recommendation is good.
 (DC)